Economic Burden of Lyme Disease: Billions in Costs and Rising

 When persistent symptoms and ongoing care are included, total healthcare costs may reach $1.3 billion per year.

-“Our study looks at the actual costs of treating patients in the year following their Lyme diagnosis,” explains Emily Adrion, MS. These costs include repeated medical visits and diagnostic testing for symptoms that have not resolved after initial treatment.
+“Our study looks at the actual costs of treating patients in the year following their Lyme diagnosis,” explains Emily Adrion, MS. These costs include repeated medical visits and testing for unresolved symptoms.

 What Drives the Cost?